Kwirtz/novelpy/docs/source/usage.rst

               └ 2002.json

-| Depending on what kind of indicator you are running, you will need different kind of input (For example for Lee et al. [2015] :cite:p:`lee2015creativity` you only need the journal name of the references for the focal articles).
+| Depending on the kind of indicator, one needs different kinds of input (For example, for Lee et al. [2015] :cite:p:`lee2015creativity`, one only needs the journal name of the references for the focal articles).
 |
-| We intend to automatize the process with well known Databases (Web of science, ArXiv, Pubmed Knowlede graph, ...).
+| We intend to automatize the process with well-known Databases (Web of Science, ArXiv, Pubmed Knowledge graph, ...).
 Look into the :ref:`roadmap` section to learn
 | more about future implementation.
 |
-| To use your own data, please look into the :ref:`Usage:Sample` section below to learn more about the expected data structure and :ref:`Usage:tutorial` to learn the basic usages of the package.
+| To use other data sources, please look into the :ref:`Usage:Sample` section below to learn more about the expected data structure and :ref:`Usage:tutorial` to learn the basic usages of the package.

 .. _sample:
 Sample
 ----------------

-We made available a small sample of data so you can get familiar using the package with well formated data.
-To get this sample run the following code in your "project" folder:
+We made available a small sample of data so one can get familiar with the package and the data structure needed.
+To get this sample, one needs to run the following code in the "project" folder:

 >>> from novelpy.utils.get_sample import download_sample
 >>> download_sample()

-| This will give you files as seen above.
+| This will give you files, as seen above.
 Read more about this sample structure `here <https://zenodo.org/record/5768348#.YdMGWlnjImA>`_.
-| If you want to test the package with MongoDB you can run the following which will create a database "novelty_sample" with everything needed:
+| If you want to test the package with MongoDB you can run the following, which will create a database "novelty_sample" with everything needed:

 >>> download_sample(client_name="mongodb://localhost:27017")

-Note that you will have the json files in both case, please delete the files if you use MongoDB and do not want any duplicates (saving memory is always good).
+Note that you will have the JSON files in both cases.
+Please delete the files if you use MongoDB and do not want duplicates (saving memory is always good).

 .. _structure:
 More on the structure expected